 This is what a survey (of a lot in a gated community) looks like:

 This information is available online from the National Registry website.
-With this information, the real estate agent should verify that the property to be listed and sell, is free of any liens or annotations.
-If not, this would make title unmarketable.
+With this information, the real estate agent should verify that the property to be listed and offered is free of any liens or annotations.
+If not, the title would be unmarketable.

 This is what an online property title search in the National Registry looks like (I deleted the ownership and property number):